yuforium/api/README.md

 # Yuforium API
 _Yuforium is a federated community platform based on Activity Pub_

+The Yuforium API and [UI](https://github.com/yuforium/ui) are currently deployed to [Yuforia.com](https://www.yuforia.com).

 Yuforium federates communities so they are not constrained to a single entity.
 Let's make communities distributed in the same way that the Internet is, and make communities more like public exchange points.

-## Yuforia
-The Yuforium API and UI are currently deployed to [Yuforia.com](https://www.yuforia.com).

 ## About
 This API is a WIP to implement a [proposed community standard for Activity Pub](https://github.com/yuforium/activitypub-docs/blob/main/federation.md).
-This project also uses the [Activity Streams validator](https://github.com/yuforium/activity-streams-validator) package and has a [separate UI project](https://github.com/yuforium/ui) written in Angular.
+This project also uses the [Activity Streams](https://github.com/yuforium/activity-streams) package and has a [separate UI project](https://github.com/yuforium/ui) written in Angular.

 The Yuforium API is built on the excellent NestJS framework.